 - Let the salad stand for 10 minutes to marinade and soften before serving.
 Done.

-- 1 chipotle in adobo, minced fine plus 1 tsp adobo sauce
+- 1 medium chipotle in adobo, minced fine plus 1 tsp adobo sauce

 - salt and pepper to taste

-- 2 pounds boneless, skinless chicken breasts, halved horizontally
+- 2 pounds chicken breasts, 2 to 3 breasts sliced in half horizontally

 - 1/2 small red onion, thinly sliced